-Manning et al. (2017) have identified dates of probable revolt onset in Ptolemaic history, with such onset dates identified in 168 BCE and 156 BCE, both coinciding closely with the dates of our eruption quartet.
-870 A study of the longevity and geography of these revolts is now of considerable interest.
-The surviving texts do not tell a complete story but scattered written references that imply a long persistence of revolt throughout the decade (Veïsse 2004) are now rendered potentially more explicable given the modelled persistence of reduced temperatures and suppressed Nile summer flooding for more than a decade following the 168 BCE tropical eruption and the three following extratropical eruptions.
-More precisely delineating the political, military, economic and cultural pathways through which any volcanically induced hydroclimatic shock will have propagated is the subject of ongoing efforts to achieve a fuller understanding of the human-environmental entanglements of the 160s.
-Relatedly, open questions remain as to how directly or indirectly (as per Gao et al., 2021) hydroclimatic shocks may have contributed to the revolts and other societal stresses that feature so prominently in Ptolemaic history, or alternatively (as per White and Pei, 2020), how such shocks may be characterised within a causal schema of necessary and sufficient conditions that might have given rise to revolt and other stresses.
+Manning et al. (2017) have identified dates of probable revolt onset in Ptolemaic history, with such onset dates identified in 168 and 156 BCE, both coinciding closely with the dates of our eruption quartet.
+A study of the longevity and geography of these revolts is now of considerable interest.
+The surviving texts do not tell a complete story, but scattered written references that imply a long persistence of revolt throughout the decade (Veïsse, 2004) are now rendered potentially more explicable given the modeled persistence of reduced temperatures and suppressed Nile summer flooding for more than a decade following the 168 BCE tropical eruption and the three following extratropical eruptions.
+More precisely, delineating the political, military, economic, and cultural pathways through which any volcanically induced hydroclimatic shock will have propagated is the subject of ongoing efforts to achieve a fuller understanding of the human-environmental entanglements of the 160s BCE.
+Relatedly, open questions remain as to how directly or indirectly (as per Gao et al., 2021) hydroclimatic shocks may have contributed to the revolts and other societal stresses that feature so prominently in Ptolemaic history, or alternatively (as per White and Pei, 2020), how such shocks may be characterized within a causal schema of necessary and sufficient conditions that might have given rise to revolt and other stresses.

-Code/Data availability

-Details to support the results in the manuscript is available as supplementary information is provided with 885 the manuscript.
-Raw data and codes are available on request to corresponding author.
+Code and data availability.
+Details to support the results in the paper are available, as the Supplement is provided with the paper.
+Raw data and codes are available on request from the corresponding author.